itssali/steve/README.md

 # Steve

-I built Cursor for Minecraft.
+We built Cursor for Minecraft.
 Instead of AI that helps you write code, you get AI agents that actually play the game with you.

 ## What It Does